vratidc/vratidc.github.io/_projects/WhenItRains.md

 ## Introduction

-Augmented Reality (AR) is taking over in education.
-It allows for a completely new and easy method for learning.
-For years, bedtime stories have been every kid’s favorite memory.
-Interactive books for children have tons of developmental benefits.
-It helps with critical thinking, developmental skills, also foster love of reading and support early literacy.
-With traditional books, interactions were purely based on imagination and the child could only visualize the story vicariously.
-Children find reading traditionally dull and boring.
-Kids these days spend so much time on screen.
-With AR, storytelling becomes fun and exciting.
-It makes even a simple story very much interesting with animations, sound and other alive visuals.
+Augmented Reality (AR) is revolutionizing education, making learning fun and engaging.
+AR books transform storytelling with animations, sound, and vivid visuals, fostering imagination and critical skills.
+Unlike traditional books, AR brings stories to life, making reading exciting and nurturing a love for learning in the digital age.

 <br>